 A landlord who wants to end a fixed-term lease (such as a lease for one year) but does not have legal cause, must wait until the end of the term before expecting the tenant to move.
 Unless the terms of the lease specifically require it, the landlord is not required to give the tenant written notice to move.

 The tenant might decide to fight the eviction, even if the landlord has a valid legal cause to evict the tenant.
 The tenant could also have a valid legal defense, such as the landlord failing to maintain the rental unit or the landlord not following all of the legally required eviction procedures.
-The tenant’s decision to fight the eviction could increase the costs of the lawsuit and allow the tenant more time to remain living in the rental unit.
-Tenant Defenses to Evictions in Mississippi has more information on this topic.
+The tenant's decision to fight the eviction could increase the costs of the lawsuit and allow the tenant more time to remain living in the rental unit.

-Landlords must carefully follow all the rules and procedures required by Mississippi law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Mississippi law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.